pouyanh/blog/articles/trust-chain/main.md

-# Trust Chain
+# Anocast
-This is a Service Composition pattern in which services aren't aware of each-other when communicating.
-They dispatch tasks by broadcasting the request, other service(s) receive it and if the task is interesting they declare themselves as being in-charge immediately.
-In fact task owner knows how many responses it has to collect before sending the final response.
+This is a Communication pattern in which nodes aren't aware of each-other when communicating.
+They broadcast messages, other node(s) receive it and in case of interest they declare themselves as being in-charge immediately.

-## How to achieve it
+In fact message publisher knows how many replies it has to collect in order to conclude.

+## Realization
-Suppose having a **task dispatcher** which broadcasts the task without having information about which unit(s) are going to work on the task and some **worker**s which may work on some tasks.
-Task dispatch and gathering the result(s) is asynchronous. **task dispatcher** and **worker**s share an array per each task accessible by {TaskName}-{RequestID}.
-TaskName is equivalent to message topic in messaging systems and RequestID is a uniquely generated id by **task dispatcher**.
+Suppose having a task dispatcher which broadcasts the task without having information about which unit(s) are going to work on the task and some workers which may work on some tasks.
+Task dispatch and gathering the result(s) is asynchronous. task dispatcher and workers share an array per each task accessible by {TaskName}-{RequestID}.
+TaskName is equivalent to message topic in messaging systems and RequestID is a uniquely generated id by task dispatcher.

-Whenever **worker**s receive a task, in case they realized that the task is interesting for them which means they want to process it, they _push_ to the shared array {TaskName}-{RequestID}.
+Whenever workers receive a task, in case they realized that the task is interesting for them which means they want to process it, they **push** to the shared array {TaskName}-{RequestID}.
 Value doesn't matter.

-When each **worker** finishes working on the task it publishes its individual result so that the **task dispatcher** receives it as one partial response while there may be other possible responses too.
-In this step the **task dispatcher** *pop*s from the shared array {TaskName}-{RequestID}.
-If there were still remaining items on the shared array it means there are **worker**s which are still working on the task in fact the **task dispatcher** don't return the final response and just keeps this partial response somewhere to join with other partial responses later.
-If there were no items left on the shared array it means this was the partial response from last **worker** which means all workers have finished their jobs, and it's time to prepare the final response by combining partial responses from all **worker**s.
+When each worker finishes working on the task it publishes its individual result so that the task dispatcher receives it as one partial response while there may be other possible responses too.
+In this step the task dispatcher *pop*s from the shared array {TaskName}-{RequestID}.
+If there were still remaining items on the shared array it means there are workers which are still working on the task in fact the task dispatcher don't return the final response and just keeps this partial response somewhere to join with other partial responses later.
+If there were no items left on the shared array it means this was the partial response from last worker which means all workers have finished their jobs, and it's time to prepare the final response by combining partial responses from all workers.
 Regardless of combining logic, final response is ready to be sent.

+## Boring Message
+If no node is interested in the message, the message publisher waits forever to collect at least one reply which is pointless.
+To handle this situation there should be an early-timeout mechanism.
+One solution is to check length of the shared array {TaskName}-{RequestID} a bit (500ms~1s) after message published.
+If it's greater than zero it means there are at least one node which is processing the message and message publisher has to wait for reply.
+If it's zero it means no one interested in the message and the message publisher has to go on.

+## Multi-staged Messaging
+Some node may need to communicate with other nodes in order to reply to the received message.
+Don't forget that each **node** can be a **message publisher** too.
+As this pattern is based on asynchronous communication nodes are free to publish secondary messages and wait for replies confident about primary message publisher waits for it.

+## Fraud Prevention
+All nodes should have unique signatures and at least replies should be signed.
+Collector have to check if all replies to a unique message have distinct signatures.
+This puts limitation on number of replies each individual node can send to a single message.
+It's supposed that nodes process each message at most once.

+## Compensation
+Message possibly have side effects which may be desired to be withdrawn in case one node reported a problem.
+It can become handled by different techniques including rollback and commit on success.
+One solution is to keep side effects in an unsure state while sending replies and waiting for a supplementary message to actually apply the side effect.
+Side effects not applied, expire after some time.
+This supplementary message is published by the same publisher of the original message after receiving all replies and only if the message journey is successful.
+For instance original message being: _FormSubmitted_ and supplementary message being: _FormSubmissionSucceed_.

 ## Implement using Messaging & Redis List
 This pattern lets us handle synchronous communication (frontend-backend) by variable number of